graphframes/graphframes/docs/README.md

     $ sudo gem install jekyll
     $ sudo gem install jekyll-redirect-from

+On macOS, with the default Ruby, please install Jekyll with Bundler as [instructed on offical website](https://jekyllrb.com/docs/quickstart/).
+Otherwise the build script might fail to resolve dependencies.

+    $ sudo gem install jekyll bundler
+    $ sudo gem install jekyll-redirect-from

 Execute `jekyll build` from the `docs/` directory to compile the site.
 Compiling the site with Jekyll will create a directory called `_site` containing index.html as well as the rest of the compiled files.